From the Inaugural CARR Conference

 It is highly likely that, in the near future, we will witness more cases of radical right parties going outside of preordained, climate-denialist patterns and assumptions, not wasting the opportunity to engage at a more profound level with such a salient and important topic.
 This does not entail the possibility of the radical right monopolizing the discourse on the environment.
 Yet, it calls for reconsidering existing climate policies, which need to be not only comprehensive, but inclusive and apt to address social inequality and untenable economic logic in order to acquire a more prosperous and progressive framing.

-Mr Balsa Lubarda is an Early Career Researcher Fellow at CARR and Doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
+Mr Balsa Lubarda is a Doctoral Fellow at CARR and Doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
 His profile can be found here:

 © Balsa Lubarda.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).